WajahatAli3218664/WajahatAli3218664/README.md

 - 🥇 Scored 100/100 in multiple programming quizzes 💯
 - 📜 Completed certifications in **GitHub Copilot**, **Graphic Design**, and **Microsoft Excel**
-- 🧑‍🏫 Grateful to my mentor **Mehak Alamgir** for constant guidance and inspiration
+- ✅ Earned certification in “Introduction to GitHub Copilot” — empowering my development journey with AI tools.

 ---